5 Budget Travel Tips To Japan

 5. Saving with Credit card promotions

 With the travel bug catching on, multiple credit companies are giving out travel discounts as well.
-Especially with us in the midst of the June holidays and the Great Singapore Sale (GSS), there will be many deals and promotions for sure!
+Especially with the term break coming up, there will be many deals and promotions for sure!

-When booking cheap flights with CheapTickets.sg, be sure to check out our Promotions page which will be updated regularly for exclusive monthly deals and credit card deals.
+When booking cheap flights, book with CheapTickets.sg.
 This way, you can start your budgeting journey even before your trip begins!

 Tip 6: Check out the current flight deals here.